-With the movie version of Never Let Me Go releasing last month, I was inspired to race through this book before the movie got nominated for something.
+With the movie version of Never Let Me Go, by Kazuo Ishiguro, releasing last month, I was inspired to race through this book before the movie got nominated for something.
 Plus, never having read any of Ishiguro’s work (no, not even Remains of the Day), I felt it was a bit overdue.
 (As is this entry, given that I finished the book over a week ago.)

 The story, though phrased in a way that assumes a certain level of knowledge on the part of the reader, isn’t intended to be mystery.
 Like the students in the novel, readers know from the beginning that the characters are being carefully groomed to become multiple organ donors.
 As the children grow up, their knowledge of the specifics increases, and so does their understanding of where they come from, and the what donation will mean.
 Readers piece together the details of the donation system gradually from bits of information dropped throughout the text.
 The antiseptic language and Hailsham-specific slang scattered throughout infuses the book with a sense of creepy authenticity.

 Throughout Never Let Me Go, Kathy comes across as friendly, matter of fact and honest–but she is not strictly speaking, a trustworthy narrator.
 Her remarkable evenhanded forthrightness in relating the events of the story, even her own faults and her sex life, is oddly offset by her extreme reserve.
 As the work progresses, it becomes clear that her own emotions are tightly controlled and deeply suppressed, perhaps as a survival mechanism, perhaps simply as a function of the expectations with which she has been raised.
 She faces the deaths of her friends, if not with equanimity, than with acceptance.
 Still, there are aspects of the donor’s fate, particularly what may happen after they “complete” that she cannot face, can barely imply.
 The emotion and drama of the story, like the precise truth behind the characters lives, is left largely to the reader to uncover.